Visual Localization via Semantic Structures in Autonomous Photovoltaic Power Plant Inspection: Related Work

 \section{Related Work}

 The use of UAVs has become increasingly popular in various applications, including PV power plant inspection and maintenance.
-While traditional UAV systems relying on GNSS and IMU sensors can provide adequate information for general navigation, they lack the precision required for detailed navigation tasks.
-As such, vision-based navigation systems are being developed to help overcome these limitations.
+While traditional UAV systems relying on GNSS and IMU sensors can provide adequate information for general navigation, they lack visual feedback, which limits their capabilities.

+Vision-based localization systems can provide a practical tool for precise navigation.
+However, most current vision-based methods rely on low-level visual features represented by local descriptors, which generally provide limited contextual information \citep{Azzam2020FeaturebasedVS}.
 Practical object-oriented applications require the integration of high-level visual features (e.g., objects or structures) into the navigation pipeline.
-This can be achieved by direct estimation of the relative position of the detected object of interest or by directly incorporating such features into the navigation method \citep{Azzam2020FeaturebasedVS, semanticSLAMsurvey2020}.
+This can be achieved by direct estimation of the relative position of the detected object of interest or by directly incorporating such features into the navigation method \citep{semanticSLAMsurvey2020}.
 Another challenging aspect of visual navigation is long-term autonomy, as the environment can exhibit significant appearance changes caused by illumination or weather variations \citep{krajnik_longterm_survey2018}.
 Thus, there arises a need for robust feature detection and navigation algorithms.

-We provide an overview of the use of aerial vehicles in PV power plant inspection and relevant work regarding visual segmentation of PV modules.